Bulgarians do not concern themselves with weather the products they use are environmentally friendly or not

 Do you think that giants like Coca Cola and Google can really express their concern about the environment through ordering sustainable solutions?

 We get our main orders from England, France, Germany.
 The products are meant for different promotional events which are usually organized by Coca-Cola in Great Britain, from Heineken in the Netherlands, or Samsung in Germany or France.
 In other words, the orders come from the big branches, not the local ones.
 These are companies that have their corporate social responsibility objectives and that is the reason behind choosing eco-sustainable products.
 We have been witnessing that for quite some time.
 It seems that the Eastern Bloc countries don’t get the opportunity to make these decisions.

 Is that the future – creating products that preserve the environment?

 I know that the whole world loves “fast fashion”.
 A lot of people don’t care what is the truth behind the production of garments.
-We see upcycling as a very positive trend for our market, for the promotional market.
-Because we produce for companies – for Samsung, Coca Cola, for Michelin, etc. These are companies that have incorporated eco-sustainability in their corporate social responsibility objectives.
-Currently, we are sensing that it is a lot more important for Business to Business than it is on a retail level.
+We see upcycling as a very positive trend for our market, for promotional market.
+Because we produce for companies – for Samsung, Coca Cola, for Michelin, etc. These are companies that have incorporated in corporate social responsibility objectives the thing eco-sustainability.
+Currently, we are sensing that it is a lot more important for Business to Business that it is on a retail level.
 The famous H&M chain for example has a tiny line for organic cotton.
 Organic cotton is good too, but it is not as good as upcycled.